CAASM Use Case #1 – Find and fix missing device agents use case for cybersecurity observability with SJULTRA and CAASM

 This is where I get a bit excited, because I’ve been dealing with this challenge for over 20 years across many organizations, so it’s a relief to find a consistent and reliable solution to it.

-At SJULTRA, with our customers we use this cool tool called Axonius in our CAASM Services to gather intel from multiple data sources.
+At SJULTRA, with our customers we use this cool tool in our CAASM Services to gather intel from multiple data sources.

 It’s like having a super-spy network for your IT environment.
-Axonius takes all this data from various collectors, adapters, systems, and devices, and turns it into actionable signals.
+CAASM takes all this data from various collectors, adapters, systems, and devices, and turns it into actionable signals.

 It’s like finding the security needle in the IT haystack!